 An in-depth assessment is processed and a service plan with individualized goals and follow up is developed.
 The plan offers enrollment in the Representative Payee program for financial management, engagement with the in-house Social Work, Medical Care Program, and if appropriate enrollment in the Health Home program.
-This team wraparound approach has proven to provide greater stability for the individual and increases their chance to successfully integrate into the community.
+This team wrap-around approach has proven to provide greater stability for the individual and increases their chance to successfully integrate into the community.

 BH's strong partnership with DSS has allowed for greater insight into the deficiencies of the service delivery system and has paved the way for improved relationships with other area agencies in the community.
 Barriers have been identified allowing greater communication to address the growing needs of the homeless population.

 The Future of Case Management at Bethesda House - The Case Management Supervisor will collaborate with area providers to conduct a comprehensive Tenant Education Program; the goal of this program is to assist clients in better understanding the responsibilities of being a tenant and to establish successful working relationships with their landlords.
 Tenant legal rights will be highlighted.
 This training will empower clients to improve communication with landlords, advocate for their rights, and cope with conflict.
+Bethesda House, in partnership with Schenectady County DSS, will offer the Rental Supplement Program (RSP) beginning November 2022.
+This program will provide permanent housing for singles and families who are homeless or at-risk of becoming homeless.